-In Fig.2, Prof. Reimar Lüst (Chairman of the Science Council) is shown in the front row on the left, next to him Prof. Otto Hachenberg, the founding director of the MPIfR.
+In Figure 2, Professor Reimar Lüst (Chairman of the Science Council) is shown in the front row on the left, next to him Professor Otto Hachenberg, the founding director of the MPIfR.
 The fourth from the left is Johannes Rau, Minister of Science of North Rhine-Westphalia in 1971, and to his right the Federal Minister of Research, Hans Leussink.
-On the far right of this row is Prof. Richard Wielebinski, also one of the first generation directors at the MPIfR.
-The third director at the MPIfR, Prof. Peter G. Mezger, is not visible in this photo.
-Another photo from May 12, 1971 shows the control room of the Effelsberg radio observatory, with MPIfR Director Otto Hachenberg in conversation with Federal Research Minister Hans Leussink (Fig. 3).
+On the far right of this row is Professor Richard Wielebinski, also one of the first-generation directors at the MPIfR.
+The third director at the MPIfR, Professor Peter G. Mezger, is not visible in this photo.
+Another photo from May 12, 1971 shows the control room of the Effelsberg radio observatory, with MPIfR Director Otto Hachenberg in conversation with Federal Research Minister Hans Leussink (Figure 3).

 Today, the MPIfR is still conducted by three directors who pursue different aspects of radio astronomy in their respective research departments.